noobling/prof-comp/Minutes/Client Meetings/sprint_2_project_meeting.md

 * How to sign up and log-in

 * How to record a sleep diary entry

+* How to download a sleep journal

+* How to send an invite

+* How to navigate the app

 ## Plans for Sprint 3
 [3:15]